takafumi-shiraogawa/Hornussen/doc/usage.rst

    equivalent molecules.

-4. Perform geometry optimization of a reference molecule by using an electronic structure mothod which will be combined with APDFT and make mol.xyz with optimized geometry.
+4. Perform geometry optimization of a reference molecule by using an electronic structure method which will be combined with APDFT and make mol.xyz with optimized geometry.

 Design